drduh/macOS-Security-and-Privacy-Guide/README.md

 Firefox replaced major parts of its infrastructure and codebase under the projects [Quantum](https://wiki.mozilla.org/Quantum) and [Photon](https://wiki.mozilla.org/Firefox/Photon/Updates).
 Part of the Quantum project is to replace C++ code with [Rust](https://rust-lang.org/).
 Rust is a systems programming language with a focus on security and thread safety.
 It is expected that Rust adoption will greatly improve the overall security posture of Firefox.

-Firefox offers a similar security model to Chrome: it has a [bug bounty program](https://www.mozilla.org/security/bug-bounty), although it is not as lucrative.
+Firefox offers a comparable security model to Chrome, including a [bug bounty program](https://www.mozilla.org/security/bug-bounty/) for responsible disclosure of vulnerabilities.
 Firefox follows a four-week release cycle.

-Firefox supports user-supplied configuration files.
-See [drduh/config/firefox.user.js](https://github.com/drduh/config/blob/main/firefox.user.js) and [arkenfox/user.js](https://github.com/arkenfox/user.js) for recommended preferences and hardening measures.
+See [drduh/config/firefox.user.js](https://github.com/drduh/config/blob/main/firefox.user.js) and [arkenfox/user.js](https://github.com/arkenfox/user.js) for recommended configurations for Firefox.
 Also see [NoScript](https://noscript.net/), an extension which allows selective script blocking.

 Firefox [focuses on user privacy](https://www.mozilla.org/firefox/privacy).
 It supports [tracking protection](https://developer.mozilla.org/docs/Web/Privacy/Firefox_tracking_protection) in Private Browsing mode.
 The tracking protection can be enabled for the default account, although it may break the browsing experience on some websites.
 Firefox in Strict tracking protection mode will [randomize fingerprints](https://support.mozilla.org/kb/firefox-protection-against-fingerprinting) to defend against tracking.
 Firefox offers separate user [profiles](https://support.mozilla.org/kb/profile-manager-create-remove-switch-firefox-profiles).
 Browsing can also be delineated with [Multi-Account Containers](https://support.mozilla.org/kb/containers).